 For each enabled product a separate integration time can be selected.
 Only the setting for Brightness Temp. (boundary layer) and Temperature Profile (boundary layer) products has to be identical, because these products are closely related to each other.
-In fact the temperature profile is just a further processed product derived from the brightness temperatures of the boundary layer scan.
+In

 The user may define a customized T{mr} (see section 3.4) retrieval and overwrite the default radiometer T{mr} retrieval.
 If specified and checked, the new retrieval is used for sky tipping calibrations.
 For explanations on T{mr} see section 3.4.